raphatapi/bamazon/README.md

 ![Bamazon Gif](/gif/bamazon.gif)

-#### This application allows you to purchase the listed products selecting the by their id.
+#### This application allows you to purchase the listed products selecting them by their id.

 * If you select a product that's not listed, the app will ask you to choose a valid one.